Resources For Faculty & Staff

 Event Brochure Statement Regarding Accommodations

 • The following language should be placed on all function communications (i.e., flyers, bulletins, or other function announcements).
-If accommodations cannot be made by the sponsor organization, please call the Student Disability Resource Center for assistance with the provision of services or consultation.
+If accommodations cannot be made by the sponsor organization, please call the Campus Disability Resource Center for assistance with the provision of services or consultation.

 • Persons who wish to request disability-related accommodations should contact the [sponsor] at [sponsor's phone number], or email at [sponsor's email] as soon as possible.
 Some accommodations may take up to several weeks to arrange.